 Executive Vice President - Elias Hussein, has been with NCBA since 1978.
 He oversees operations in all of the organization's program areas.

 Angie Boddie, Director of Health Programs

-Director of the Senior Community Services Employment Program (SCSEP) Debra Carter has been with NCBA since 2003.
+Director of Employment Services - Debra Carter, has been with NCBA since 2003.
 She directs the organization's employment counseling, training and information services.